Isn’t it time to curb the danger posed by heavy trucks on Toronto’s streets?

 Last year, Toronto city council approved two studies – one about ‘protected’ intersections that improve a driver’s ability to see the road on right turns and the other about equipping city trucks with side-guards as is already the case in other cities.
 But more action is needed now.

-Toronto’s ‘community safety zones,’ which provide for lower speeds and higher penalties for violations, should be expanded to include restrictions on trucks.
-For instance, trucks that aren’t equipped with side-guards, lack collision avoidance systems, or limit the driver’s view of the road should be prohibited or restricted during the hours of heavy foot and bicycle traffic.
+Torontos 'community safety zones,' which provide for lower speeds and higher penalties for violations, should be expanded to include restrictions on trucks.
+For instance, trucks that aren't equipped with side-guards, lack collision avoidance systems, or limit the driver's view of the road should be prohibited or restricted during the hours of heavy foot and bicycle traffic.
 Where existing municipal authority falls short, the province should be eager to help -- after all, road safety is not a partisan issue.

 Six decades after John Sweeney’s death, it's finally time to ensure that the life of a person walking or cycling home isn't cut short by a heavy truck.